coolya/some-modelix-samples/model-server/README.md

 ```

-As a result we do not need to use docker to run the `model-server`.
+As an alternative, you can also use Docker to run an in instance of `model-server` using the following command:
-In case you want to use docker anyways, you could do something like this:

 ```
 docker run  --rm -p 28101:28101 -d modelix/modelix-model:1.3.2 java -XX:MaxRAMPercentage=85 -Djdbc.url=$jdbc_url -cp "model-server/build/libs/*" org.modelix.model.server.Main -inmemory